Historical Origins of the Ideology of ISIS and other Militant Groups Who Commit Terrorism in the Name of Islam - Part 1:

 POINT 2 - The extremist ideology of ISIS and other militant groups is a revolutionary ideology of rebellion and was authored by ideologues who were educated in Marxist-Leninist ideologies and western philosophies and under-educated in Islam.
 (Proving this point, and showing the Islamic evidences that refutes this ideology, will comprise the majority of this series)

-Proving the first two points is something that doing a better job of is incumbent on the Muslim community, and the first two points are essential to mitigating the phenomenon described in the third point.
-To begin:
+Proving these points is something that doing a better job of is incumbent on the Muslim community.

-Islam is a conservative religion that teachers obedience to authority
+Islam is a conservative religion that teaches obedience to authority

 In recent times, the post World War 2 era in particular, the Muslim world, and especially the Arab world, has been wrought with conflict and civil strife.
 But why?
 It has not always been so chaotic.
 If you look at the maps of the major Muslim empires below and the time periods of their rule you notice a pattern of stability that existed.
 Parts of the Arab world today (particularly the Levant) that have experienced multiple civil conflicts within just the past four decades experienced centuries of continual stability under these empires.
 Even when transitions of power took place in the locale of the authoritative provincial centers of these empires the transition was often rather seamless for the provincial authorities and its citizenry.
 This is a generalization to be sure, but also generally true.
 They did have some major external conflicts with the crusades and the invasion of the mongols, but these were external.
 Civil and domestic strife was relatively rare and exceptional during this long era of history.
 But in the post World War 2 era rebellion and civil conflict has taken on a whole new scale of frequency in the Muslim world.